 Generally, one half of any capital gain (a "taxable capital gain") realized by, or designated by the Trust in respect of, a unitholder in a taxation year must be included in computing the income of the unitholder for that year and one half of any capital loss (an "allowable capital loss") realized by a unitholder in a taxation year must be deducted from taxable capital gains realized by the unitholder in that year.
-Allowable capital losses for a taxation year in excess of taxable capital gains for that year generally may be carried back and deducted in any of the three preceding taxation years or carried forward and deducted in any subsequent taxation year against taxable capital gains realized on the disposition of Units or amounts designated by the Trust to the unitholder as net realized capital gains or taxable dividends from Canadian corporations may give rise to a liability for alternative minimum tax.
+Allowable capital losses for a taxation year in excess of taxable capital gains for that year generally may be carried back and deducted in any of the three preceding taxation years or carried forward and deducted in any subsequent taxation year against taxable capital gains realized in such year, to the extent and under the circumstances described in the Tax Act.
+Capital gains realized on the disposition of Units or amounts designated by the Trust to the unitholder as net realized capital gains or taxable dividends from Canadian corporations may give rise to a liability for alternative minimum tax.